-Anyways, a larger 4″ or 5″ exhaust system will still help reduce exhaust backpressure.
+Deleting the DPF filter is probably the best exhaust mod.
+But a larger 4″ or 5″ DPF-back exhaust system will still help reduce exhaust backpressure.
 Therefore, it will benefit the turbo and help reduce EGTs a bit more.
 The larger you go the more flow increase you will see and therefore the more benefit to power gains and EGTs.

 You have a few options with exhaust systems.
 First is sizing, 4″ or 5″ systems are the most popular.
 You can also choose to get an exhaust with a muffler or go full straight-pipe.
 Material wise you can get an aluminum exhaust or stainless steel.
 Pricing on exhausts range from $400-$1,000 depending on the materials you want and sizing.

 5) Upgraded Intercooler

 While intercooler upgrades are expensive they are one of the best reliability upgrades for tuned and modified LMM’s.
 You won’t necessarily see a ton of power gains from an intercooler but you will see cooler engine temps and lower EGTs, especially if you tow frequently.

 At 500whp, you probably don’t need an upgraded intercooler as the stock intercooler is pretty solid.
 However, it doesn’t hurt.
 It will still lower EGTs, improve reliability when tuned, and provide more consistent performance.
 It’s a great mod for anyone who pushes their truck hard or tows a lot.

 - Lower EGTs